trilbymedia/grav-plugin-tntsearch/README.md

   * `boolean` - supports `or` or `minus`. e.g. `foo -bar`
   * `auto` - automatically detects whether to use `basic` or `boolean`
 * `fuzzy` - matches if the words are 'close' but not necessarily exact matches
+* `distance` - Levenshtein distance of fuzzy search.
+It represents the amount of characters which need to be changed, removed, or added in a word in order it to match the search keyword.
+Increasing the distance produces more search results but decreases the accuracy of the search.
 * `phrases` - automatically handle phrases support
 * `stemmer` - can be one of these types:
   * `no` - no stemmer